Dustin1386/grocery-api/README.md

 ### GET /api/items

-Returns an array of barks from the server.
+Returns an array of items from the server.

 ### Example Response